Ziyi415/AC297r_2019_BlackHole/README.md

 ```
 python3 app.py
 ```
-The graphical user interface should pop-out.
+The graphical user interface should pop out.

 Please refer to the video demo of our software. <a href="https://www.youtube.com/watch?v=UKHaZE5Ws6c">EHT software demo</a>
 Notice: if you want to edit any element in the table in the interface, please press 'return' or move to other element after you have edited the element you want.